apache/pekko-management/integration-test/aws-api-ec2/README.md

 Step 4: Create Security Group
 -----------------------------

-Since we want to run an an Akka cluster on these instances, they have to be able to talk to each other: the TCP ports we care about are 2552 and 8558.
+Since we want to run a Pekko cluster on these instances, they have to be able to talk to each other: the TCP ports we care about are 2552 and 8558.
 However, we don't want to open these ports to the whole wide world.
 In the Amazon Cloud, instances can *privately* communicate with each other if they are part of the same security group *and* if the proper inbound rules are set.